 Financial arrangements will include a $16,000 annual stipend (non-negotiable) with 10 days of time off for use as needed with an additional 5 days off that can be used for education purposes.

 Research opportunities will be determined on an individual basis and as appropriate projects are available.
 Continuing education opportunities will be available in the form of numerous audiology-, otolaryngology- and research lab-sponsored clinical and research seminars throughout the year.
 Travel to satellite centers required will not be required.

 Steps for the student/university to follow in the application process:

-Application materials should be sent to Medical Administrative Assistant, Jacqulyn Ramos by email Jacqulyn_Ramos@meei.harvard.edu, or regular surface mail:
+Application materials (letter of intent, current resume, 3 letters of recommendation and transcripts - unofficial copies fine) should be sent to Medical Administrative Assistant, Jacqulyn Ramos by email Jacqulyn_Ramos@meei.harvard.edu, or regular surface mail:

 Department of Audiology Massachusetts Eye and Ear Infirmary

 Note: E-mail addresses contain an “underscore” and not a hyphen.